bobisjan/adaptive-restful-api/README.md

 ## Architecture

 The library is divided into the seperate modules.
 On the base level is `core` module which depends on the `meta` module.
 The rest of the modules add support for more concrete types of the filter.
-The `example` module shows how to use the library in the `"real world"` application.
+The `example` module shows how to use the library in a `"real world"` application.

 ### meta